 - Additional items, such as liens and bankruptcies

-The most important thing though is your credit score, payment history, balances, and monthly payments and this is what we’re going to focus on.
-If you want a high or higher credit score you have to show the three credit bureaus (Trans Union, Experian, and Equifax) you can manage credit wisely.
+The most important thing, though, is your credit score, payment history, balances, and monthly payments, and this is what we’re going to focus on.
+If you want a high or higher credit score, must to show the three credit bureaus (Trans Union, Experian, and Equifax) you can manage credit wisely.

-Some people mistakingly think that if they don’t have any credit cards, car loans, or other types of debt obligations then that should help them get a high credit score.
-That is completely wrong and people that do this end up having a low credit score.
+Some people mistakingly think that if they don’t have any credit cards, car loans, or other types of debt obligations, then that should help them get a high credit score.
+That is entirely wrong, and people who do this end up having a lower credit score.

-Ideally, you’ll want three to four credit cards and a car loan, and over time that will increase your credit score.
+Ideally, you’ll want three credit cards and a car loan, which will increase your credit score over time.
 Make sure you pay your payments on time and never max out your credit cards.
-All three bureaus offer a credit monitoring service however if you wish to use another credit report service myfico.com is a good place to look.
+All three bureaus offer a credit monitoring service; however, if you wish to use another credit report service myfico.com is a good place to look.

 The Myth About Credit Inquiries

-A very long time ago credit reporting agencies used to ding your credit score when you applied for a loan.
-That is no longer the case for most circumstances; especially when you apply for a mortgage.
+A long time ago, credit reporting agencies used to ding your credit score when you applied for a loan.
+That is no longer the case for most circumstances, especially when you apply for a mortgage.